-Bella Vista Computer Club General Meeting
+Bella Vista Computer Club General Meeting (Rev 1)

 June 12, 2023

 The general meeting was held at Highlands Community Center on Monday, June 12, 2023.
 President Joel Ewing called the meeting to order at 7:05 p.m.
-There were 11 people present.
+There were 11 people present, and Marjorie Arnsdorff and Marilyn Russell were present on Zoom.

 The membership report prepared by Geri Hoerner was reported and is currently at 139.